databendlabs/openraft/openraft/src/docs/faq/faq.md

 - Openraft stores committed log id: See: [`RaftLogStorage::save_committed()`][];
 - Openraft optimized `ReadIndex`: no `blank log` check: [`Linearizable Read`][].
 - A restarted Leader will stay in Leader state if possible;
-- Does not support single step memebership change.
+- Does not support single step membership change.
 Only joint is supported.

 ## Observation and Management